 +41 44 633 60 32

-I am a junior group leader (SNF Ambizione fellow) in the Institute of Integrative Biology at ETH Zurich.
+I am currently a junior group leader (SNF Ambizione fellow) in the Institute of Integrative Biology at ETH Zurich.
+As of January 2023 I will be assistant professor at Rutgers University in the Center for Advanced Biotechnology and Medicine and Department of Biochemistry and Molecular Biology at the Robert Wood Johnson Medical School.
 I was previously a postdoctoral fellow at Harvard University in the Department of Chemistry and Chemical Biology, and before that I did my Ph.D. at Rutgers University in the Department of Physics and Astronomy and Center for Quantitative Biology (formerly the BioMaPS Institute for Quantitative Biology).

 I am currently recruiting bachelor's and master's students for rotation or thesis projects, so please contact me if you are interested.
 Experimental, theoretical, and computational projects are all available.

 Last updated: 16 December 2021